 Frequently Asked Questions

-What happens if I dismiss a domestic worker without notice?
+What is the notice period for a domestic worker, and what happens if I dismiss without notice?

-Under BCEA Section 37, a domestic worker with more than 6 months of service is entitled to 4 weeks notice.
-Dismissing without notice (except for serious misconduct after a fair hearing) entitles the worker to payment in lieu of notice.
-They may also refer an unfair dismissal dispute to the CCMA, which has jurisdiction over domestic worker disputes.
+Under BCEA Section 37, read with Sectoral Determination 7, a domestic worker is entitled to 1 week's notice for service of 6 months or less, and 4 weeks' notice for service of more than 6 months — there is no 2-week bracket for this category.
+Dismissing without the required notice (other than for serious misconduct after a fair hearing) entitles the worker to payment in lieu of notice, and they may refer an unfair dismissal dispute to the CCMA, which has jurisdiction over domestic worker disputes.

 Can I pay my domestic worker in cash?